 Medium SUVs are more popular than any other vehicle type on our market, and now BYD is preparing to have two affordable PHEVs in this segment to challenge the Toyota RAV4 and Nissan X-Trail hybrids, as well as the plug-in hybrid Mitsubishi Outlander, GWM Haval H6, Geely Starray and others.

-Let’s see how the BYD Sealion 5 stacks up ahead of its launch.
+Here is a full guide to the BYD Sealion 5 ahead of its launch.

 More: Research and compare plug-in hybrid cars on sale today in Australia